Munster Technological University (MTU) Kerry

 There is a great social scene in Kerry and Tralee.
 There has never been a shortage of pubs and clubs for the beer thirsty student.
 Don’t take our word for it go out and discover the hidden gems in Kerry which will add to your student life.

 Discover Kerry And Explore Tralee

 Whether you are from the region, Ireland or an International student, there will always be something new for you to discover in Kerry.
 County Kerry is a paradise for outdoor enthusiasts, sporty types or culture advocates.
 Or if you simply want to explore or relax at your pace there is something in Tralee and County Kerry for you.
 Tralee is home to Siamsa Tíre, the National Folk Theatre of Ireland, the award winning Kerry County Museum and Medieval Experience and Tralee’s newest attraction – the Tralee Bay Wetlands, an activity and nature centre.
-There are miles of beaches within a 15-minute drive of IT Tralee in addition to many sport and leisure facilities from golf courses to cinemas to bowling alleys, swimming pools and sports centres.
+There are miles of beaches within a 15-minute drive of MTU Kerry in addition to many sport and leisure facilities from golf courses to cinemas to bowling alleys, swimming pools and sports centres.
 Tralee, as Kerry’s capital town is also a great shopping venue with a variety of bars and restaurants.
-The IT Tralee Societies Officer and the Students Union, with the IT Tralee’s 47 clubs and societies will help ensure you have the maximum opportunity to experience all that Tralee and the region has to offer ensuring that all important balance between study and fun.
+MTU’s Societies Officer and the Students Union, as well as the 47 clubs and societies will help ensure you have the maximum opportunity to experience all that Tralee and the region has to offer ensuring that all important balance between study and fun.

 About MTU Kerry